 London music venues

 Here’s our guide to the best music venues and concerts in London.
-You can search for concerts today, tomorrow, next weekend or by month: November and December.
-We also have a calendar of classical concerts including classical music today, tomorrow, next weekend and classical music in November and December.
+You can search for concerts today, tomorrow, this weekend or by month: January and February.
+We also have a calendar of classical concerts including classical music today, tomorrow, this weekend and classical music in January and February.

 The Barbican Centre is a huge arts and entertainment complex with its own cinema, theatre, art gallery and music hall for classical and contemporary concerts.

 Bush Hall is an old dance hall and snooker hall, and given its tiny size they manage to attract some decent bands.
 They also have a lot of big-name comedians.

 Cadogan Hall is an intimate little venue in Chelsea that’s mainly used for classical music.
 They also put on a few theatre-style musicals and contemporary concerts.